strangerstudios/pmpro-sponsored-members/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-sponsored-members/issues

 == Changelog ==

 = .6.2 =
+* BUG/ENHANCEMENT: Now setting the number of seats to the default value when changing a user's level to a parent/main level in the admin.
+* ENHANCEMENT: Added a link to Parent of the child to User Profile for Admins-only.
 * ENHANCEMENT: Added list of Sponsored Members (children) to User Profile for Admins-only.

 = .6.1 =